Percy Stuart: Literary source

-Anglophile German TV audience
+Anglophile-German television audience

-The TV show about Percy Stuart was very much a brainchild of the German zeitgeist of that time.
-Other films and TV shows featuring Anglo-Saxon protagonists had been very successful.
-Germany's popular actor Heinz Rühmann had already played Dr. Watson once and Father Brown even twice.
-Also very profitable was a German series of 32 feature films which were produced by Rialto and were all based on Edgar Wallace's novels.
-On TV the series The Avengers or "With umbrella, charme and bowler hat" (which is the translation of the German title "Mit Schirm, Charme und Melone") was perceived with enthusiasm, had countless re-runs and is celebrated till today.
+The television show about Percy Stuart was a product of the German zeitgeist of that time, when films and television shows featuring Anglo-Saxon protagonists had proven successful.
+Actor Heinz Rühmann had already played Dr. Watson once and Father Brown twice.

+Also very profitable was a German series of 32 feature films produced by Rialto, all based on Edgar Wallace's novels.
+On television, the series The Avengers or "With Umbrella, Charm and Bowler Hat" (translated from the German title "Mit Schirm, Charme und Melone") was perceived with enthusiasm, had countless re-runs, and is still celebrated today.
 Shows like The Saint (in Germany: "Simon Templar") or Danger Man (in Germany: "John Drake") also found their audience.

-German TV had also had such a remarkable success by adapting various books of Francis Durbridge that each mini-series after Durbridge was called a "Straßenfeger" (street-emptier) because there would not be anybody left in the streets when they were broadcast.
+German television had also successfully adapted various books of Francis Durbridge.
+Each Durbridge adaptation was called a "Straßenfeger" (street-emptier) because there would not be anybody left in the streets when they were broadcast.

-Becoming a TV legend
+Becoming a television legend

-After 52 episodes which were often physically demanding even for the athletically skilled Claus Wilcke and which moreover had to be produced within tight schemes and budgets, its cherished star Claus Wilcke turned his back on the increasingly more violent show, decided successfully to return to stage acting, founded a family and worked later also successfully as a voice-over actor (which is in Germany, where people are used to dubbed TV shows, a highly respected profession).
-Besides all that he is a popular guest star for current TV series.
-His co-star Horst Keitel acted a little later in a similar TV show called Im Auftrag von Madame ("By Order Of Madame"), and Butler Parker, another successful pulp fiction protagonist, also entered the TV screen (1972–73) but at last it was evidently proven that the TV show "Percy Stuart" and its success had been sui generis.
+After fifty-two episodes which were often physically demanding even for the athletically skilled Claus Wilcke, and which moreover had to be produced within tight schemes and budgets, its star Claus Wilcke turned his back on the increasingly more violent show, decided to return to stage acting.
+He later worked as a voice-over actor.
+Besides all that, he is a guest star for some of the current television series.
+His co-star Horst Keitel acted a little later in a similar television show called Im Auftrag von Madame ("By Order Of Madame"), and Butler Parker, another pulp fiction protagonist, who also entered the television screen (1972–73) but at last it was evidently proven that the television show "Percy Stuart" and its success had been sui generis.

 DVD release

-In 2009 a long-awaited restored version of this series, which had had so many re-runs, was finally published.
+In 2009, a restored version of this series was published.
 The DVD collection is enriched by documentaries and interviews.